8n8/sad/README.md

 - cannot do IO
 - cannot mutate variables, either global ones or those declared internally

-So pure functions can only calculate a return value from
+So pure functions can only calculate a return value from their arguments, nothing else.

+Standard functions are pre-defined, and will only be accepted if they are entered into the code exactly as pre-defined.
+They are used for IO and looping.